lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **WebM Export:** Export your animation with a white background, perfect for use as a control video in VACE.

 ## 🔄 Recent Updates

+* **6/21/25 V2 Update:**
+    * Added Dark Mode!
+    * Overhauled preview display.
+Now the preview accurately displays the timing and animation of the splines, allowing for much greater control.
+    * Added the ability to save and import canvases.
+You can now create, save, import, and share your spline layouts.
+When you click Export Canvas it will create a .png with metadata that you can import back into the editor.
+This also allows you to create presets that can be applied to any image.
+    * Added the ability to multiselect any object.
+You can now CTRL+Click to multiselect any object.
+You can also CTRL+Click+Drag to create a selection box and multiselect objects.
+This makes moving around things much easier and intuitive.
+    * Added Undo and Redo function.
+Accidently move something?
+Well now you can undo and redo any action.
+Either use the buttons or CTRL+Z to undo and CTRL+Y to redo.
+    * Added a bunch more improvements that i'm too tired to type out right now 😂

 * **6/18/25:**
     * Added 'Clone' Button, you can now clone any object copying it's properties and shape